 Funds for academically talented and creatively gifted students are offered by Ohio University through a variety of scholarships.
 The Office of Student Financial Aid and Scholarships also offers awards with special criteria.
 Your first-year admissions application serves as your application for most University scholarships.
 Information on these may be found at: https://www.ohio.edu/financial-aid/types/scholarships

 Yes!
 We encourage all students to participate in dance courses.
-The Dance Division offers non-major studio classes in modern, ballet, jazz, and African dance forms, yoga, and Pilates.
+The School of Dance offers non-major studio classes in modern, ballet, jazz, and African dance forms, yoga, and Pilates.
 We also offer Tier II Fine Arts courses in dance appreciation, dance history, and dance cultures, including 1700: The Dance Experience; 2700: Languages of Dance; 2710: Black Dance Forms; 3550: Dance Cultures of the World; and 4711: Dance, Gender, and Sexuality.

 The Movement is an organization for Ohio University students interested in the performance and other presentations of dance and artistic collaborations involving movement.
 A primary aim of the organization is the promotion of dance as a thriving art in both the University and the Athens community.
-“The Movement,” works closely with the Dance Division using some facilities, equipment, and sharing some goals.
+“The Movement,” works closely with the School of Dance using some facilities, equipment, and sharing some goals.
 It maintains autonomy as a student organization.
 “The Movement” presents concerts of student works and offers scholarships for summer study.
 John Bohuslawsky serves as advisor to The Movement.

 Additional information about student organizations can be found at: https://www.ohio.edu/involvement/studentorganizations/

 The B.F.A. and B.A. in Dance are four-year degree programs, and most of our students complete their degree in four years.
 Graduation rates depend on student enrollment in the first year of college and compliance with advising recommendations.
 Students who pursue a dual major in another discipline may need to complete additional semesters.